 What to Expect From a Tour of the Galapagos

 Most tours to the Galapagos are small-ship cruises that last about one week and visit between six and eight islands.
 Tourism is strictly regulated by the Ecuadorian government to protect the fragile environment and wildlife.

-This is a wildlife viewing experience like no other in the world.
+This is a wildlife viewing experience like no other in the world -- even the best Costa Rica jungle tours can't really compare.
 The animals have virtually no fear of humans since they have no reason to think any harm will come from them.
 In practical terms, this means you can get close to the wildlife but never touch or disturb the animals.

 The government places a strict quota on which trails the highly trained guides can take groups each day and how many can be in each group.
 A particular trail may be closed one day and open the next.
 It’s imperative that you don’t stray off the trails.

 Small-ship cruises – holding about 16 passengers -- are ideal because you can visit more islands and spend more time on each than if you’re based on one island and take day trips from there.
 You’ll also sleep and take all your meals onboard.
 Of course, you pay more for the privilege – but for most people travel to the Galapagos is a once in a lifetime trip, so you’ll want to make the most of it.

 The Galapagos are hot, tropical and casual so you need only pack light, breathable clothing along with sturdy, comfortable walking shoes, sandals, hats, and long sleeves and leg coverings for skin protection, as well as any swim and snorkel gear you wish to bring.
 Cameras and binoculars are a must.
 Don’t expect to find drugstores, ATMs or many conveniences on most island stops, so pack what you may need in the way of supplies.